Doireann MacDermott: Academic career

 In 1978 she published the book Aldous Huxley, anticipation and return (Plaza & Janés, 1978) after a long research on Aldous Huxley and his work and a period at the University of California, San Diego.
 In 1978 she gave a course at the University of Barcelona on the colonisation of Australia.
 In 1980, she toured Australia, at the invitation of the Australian government.

-Between 1990 and 1996, she chaired the European branch of the Association for Commonwealth Literature and Language Studies (ACLALS), dedicated to the study of the language and literature of the English-speaking (Commonwealth) countries such as Canada, Australia, India or Nigeria.
+Between 1990 and 1996, she chaired the European branch of the Association for Commonwealth Literature and Language Studies (ACLALS), dedicated to the study of the language and literature of the English-speaking Commonwealth countries such as Canada, Australia, India and Nigeria.
 MacDermott was a pioneer in the introduction into Spain postcolonial studies and published numerous articles on this subject.
 A conference named after her is held annually at the University of Barcelona.

+Along with Irish citizenship, MacDermott also had British and Spanish citizenship.